careyes17/snake-atari-2600/README.md

 ### Racing the Beam
 Writing anything in assembly language can be a challenge, however it allows you to leverage every cycle your CPU has to offer in order to perform a task.
 Developing for the Atari 2600 heavily depends on cycle counting.

 The Atari 2600 does *not* have VRAM (Video Ram), and instead elects to use a chip called the TIA (Television Interface Adapter) which drives all of the video processing of the console.
-Becuase RAM was incredibly expensive in 1977, using the TIA surely saved Atari a lot of money in manufacturing which contributed to the console selling millions of units.
+Because RAM was incredibly expensive in 1977, using the TIA surely saved Atari a lot of money in manufacturing which contributed to the console selling millions of units.
 But this came at a huge hit to the DX (Developer Experience).

 The TIA chip is used directly by the CPU to generate graphics on the TV "*on the fly*".
 This means that the CPU must communicate in a very small (72 cycle) time window with the TIA chip on any given scanline to generate compelling graphics.